lower-speck/lower-speck.github.io/index.md

         5.c.b.
 The flag section's tokens MAY include I. An I indicates that the specification is insufficient.
         5.c.c.
 The flag section MAY include custom tokens.
         5.c.d.
 Custom tokens MUST begin with a dash (-).
+        5.c.e.
+Custom tokens MUST NOT contain a right parenthesis.

 6. If a flag section is present, it MUST be followed by whitespace.